seatable/restic-backup-docker/README.md

 docker exec -it restic-backup restic restore <snapshot> --include /data/seatable-server/seatable/conf/ --target /restore
 ```

+All commands from the [official restic documentation](https://restic.readthedocs.io/) are supported.

 ### Mount

-`restic mount` allows to mount a snapshot to make it accessable like a local filesystem.
-It uses "FUSE" (Filesystem in Userspace), which requires that the FUSE kernel component from the hosts system must be made accessible to the container.
-FUSE in a docker setup creates a lot of problems.
-Therefore we removed everything that is connected with mount.
-Please don't use it.
+`restic mount` allows you to mount a snapshot to make it accessable like a local filesystem.

+However, using "FUSE" (Filesystem in Userspace) in a Docker setup can create various problems.
+Therefore, we've removed everything related to mounting from this container.
+Please avoid using it.